mattcieslak/hbcd-docs/docs/measures/beh_CG_interaction/ePROMIS.md

 **Spanish Translation**: Yes
 **Child Specific/Unspecific Form**: Child Specific
 **Respondent:** Primary Caregiver
-**Visits**: V03 (<12 months in age)
+**Visits**: Visit 3 (<12 months in age), Visit 4, Visit 6
 **Estimated length of time for completion**: 1-2 minutes

 ## HBCD Modifications
 <p style="font-size: 1.2em; margin: 0 0 5px;"><b><u>Global Measure Changes</u></b></p>
 Alterations were made to items for use of gender-neutral terms.
 Individual items containing gendered pronouns (‘his/hers’, ‘he/she’) were edited to either eliminate the pronouns entirely or replace gendered pronouns with ‘my baby’ when eliminating pronouns was not grammatically possible.

 The original ecPROMIS – Child Caregiver Interaction items reference ‘my child’ rather than ‘my baby’, as the original measure is intended for 1-5-year-old children.
 To be developmentally appropriate for the pre-V03 age window (3 months – 9 months), however, items were adapted per the guidance of ecPROMIS developers Dr. Dave Cella and Dr. Courtney Blackwell to reference ‘my baby.’

+Per the HBCD DEI Committee’s recommendations: (1) the variable `peer_yn` was added (unique to HBCD) and (2) for Self-Regulation- Flexibility, the item queue order for original items 1-5 was rearranged to the order: 2, 3, 4, 5, 1.

 Because ecPROMIS measures are copyrighted, it is important that future publications account for edits made to individual items as part of both HBCD DEI review and for developmental appropriateness.
+Especially if investigators filter by the `peer_yn` variable, it should be acknowledged that this item was not part of the original measure.

 <p style="font-size: 1.2em; margin: 0 0 5px;"><b><u>Instruction/Assessment Item Modifications</u></b></p>
 <table dir="ltr" border="1" cellspacing="0" cellpadding="0" data-sheets-root="1" data-sheets-baot="1"><colgroup><col width="100" /><col width="100" /><col width="100" /><col width="100" /><col width="100" /><col width="100" /></colgroup>